There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

 Today, the open-air collection of rings and bars, and other properly retro equipment, is as popular as ever.

-Pacific Park Santa Monica on the world-famous Santa Monica pier features the 5-story West Coaster roller coaster, the 9-story Pacific Plunge tower ride, the only over-water miniature gold course, and the nine-story Pacific Wheel ferris wheel - the only over-water ferris wheel in California, and the first solar-powered wheel in the world.
+Pacific Park Santa Monica on the world-famous Santa Monica pier features the 5-story West Coaster roller coaster, the 9-story Pacific Plunge tower ride, and the nine-story Pacific Wheel ferris wheel - the only over-water ferris wheel in California, and the first solar-powered wheel in the world.

 These top 10 Santa Monica attractions are just a few of the things to see and do in Santa Monica.
 There are so many more great places in our beachside city for you to explore!